artivis/artivis.github.io/content/en/post/2024/apt-cache.md

 At last, for extra good measure, we can verify that our ROS 2 packages are indeed cached on our proxy server.
-Do to so, we can enter the following command in the `apt-proxy` container:
+To do so, we can enter the following command in the `apt-proxy` container:

 ```bash
 $ ls /var/cache/apt-cacher-ng/packages.ros.org/pool/main/*/